apostrophecms/apostrophe/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Describe the bug**
+A clear and concise description of what the bug is.

+**Version of Node.js**
+PLEASE NOTE: only stable LTS versions (6.x, 8.x and soon 10.x as of this writing) are fully supported but we will do our best with newer versions.

+**Server Operating System**
+The server (which might be your dev laptop) on which Apostrophe is running.
+Linux?
+MacOS X?
+Windows?
+Is Docker involved?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
 If the problem is specific to a browser, OS or mobile device, specify which.